How to Issue Shares in a Corporation

 Things become significantly more simple and straightforward when the corporation only has one investor.
 In this situation, the sole owner has the flexibility to control the company's size and share value according to his or her needs.

 If you need help with knowing how to issue shares in a corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.